slyt/kill-sounds/README.md

 # Kill Sounds
-Add your own sounds when you get a kill.
+OSRS Runelite plugin to play custom sounds when you get a kill or kill streak.